zadra-n/Pike_paper_Zadra/README.md

 ## ROHs and heterozygosity

-This `RZooRoH_all.R` script is designed to analyze and visualize inbreeding coefficients and Runs of Homozygosity (ROH) in different populations using the RZooRoH package in R
+This `RZooRoH_all.R` script is designed to analyze and visualize inbreeding coefficients and Runs of Homozygosity (ROH) in different populations using the RZooRoH package in R. The heterozygosity was calculated using the dedicated function of vcftools --het and then plotted using the `Heterozigosity_plot.R` script.